Women Count Report Series

 The challenge.
 Whose plays are being done, who is directing them, and who is being hired for theatrical off-stage roles in New York’s theaters beyond Broadway?
 The Women Count report series has published analyses of production credits to assess questions of gender parity in theater hiring decisions since 2014.
 The goal of the report series is to change the conversation from anecdotes to advocacy on behalf of female and non-binary playwrights, directors, and off-stage theater workers.

 The project team.
 In 2012, Judith Binus began to collect production credits from major Off-Broadway theater companies accessing on-line sources, with an initial goal to hold one-on-one conversations with artistic directors and staff members to discuss their theater’s hiring trends and to inspire them to hire women.
 Martha Wade Steketee met Binus in 2013 while they served together on a League of Professional Theatre Women (LPTW) committee and proposed she might apply her research skills to the data Binus had begun to collect.
-A report series with some of the data trends might be useful, Steketee proposed — simple tables of theater-specific results could compare Off-Broadway theaters, and the report series could join the growing set of national data collection efforts then developing steam.
+Steketee proposed a report series with some of the data trends — simple tables of data for Off-Broadway theaters — to allow the report series to join the growing set of related national data collection efforts then developing steam.
 (See the first Women Count report’s introduction (pages 1-2) for a summary of some of those early data efforts and the cry for more gender-focused data on theatrical productions.)

 Steketee has developed all Women Count reports, drawing on her experience as a social science researcher and access to playbills and productions as a Drama Desk voter and nominator for most of the time period covered by the project’s continually evolving database.
-Steketee and Binus track productions announced and finally presented, and seek paper or electronic playbills with opening night production credits for all database productions, where possible.
-Steketee continues to conduct project analyses, and to write each Women Count report.
+Steketee and Binus track productions announced and finally produced, and seek paper or electronic playbills with opening night production credits for all database productions, where possible.

 The project data.
-The project team asked about hiring parity Off-Broadway after observing that reporting often focuses on the easier-to-track (and smaller number of) Broadway productions each year.
+The project team decided to analyze hiring parity Off-Broadway after observing that similar efforts often focus on the easier-to-track (and smaller number of) Broadway productions each year.
 The team resolved to fill this data gap by collecting and reporting on full seasons produced by major Off-Broadway theater companies and expanding the range of hiring categories beyond playwright and director.
-Each Women Count report tracks 13 employing categories for each production observed: playwright, director, set designer, lighting designer. costume designer, sound designer, projection/video designer, choreographer, composer/original music, lyricist, conductor/music director, production stage manager, and stage manager/assistant stage manager.
+Note that rentals in theater facilities are not included in these analyses, under the logic that the artistic leadership teams at any theater facility are not involved in hiring decisions of rental productions.
+Each Women Count report tracks 13 employment categories for each production observed: playwright, director, set designer, lighting designer. costume designer, sound designer, projection/video designer, choreographer, composer/original music, lyricist, conductor/music director, production stage manager, and stage manager/assistant stage manager.

 A study “season” follows the usual New York awards season definition of May 1 through the following April 30.
 Project researchers assign a production to a study season based on production opening date.